mamedev/mame/docs/source/techspecs/luareference.rst

     If specified, the condition must be a debugger expression that will be evaluated each time the breakpoint is hit.
 Execution will only be stopped if the expression evaluates to a non-zero value.
-For all watchpoints, a ``wpaddr`` variable is set to the address that triggered the watchpoint.
-    When a watchpoint is triggered by a write, a ``wpdata`` variable is set to the data being written.
+The variable 'wpaddr' is set to the address that actually triggered the watchpoint, the variable 'wpdata' is set to the data that is being read or written, and the variable 'wpsize' is set to the size of the data in bytes.
 If the condition is not specified, it defaults to always active. debug:wpenable([wp])
     Enable the specified watchpoint, or all watchpoints for the device if no watchpoint number is specified.
 Returns whether the specified number